Updated April 5th, 2021

 Hot food will be served after the race and Smuttynose Brewing will be pouring!

-Registration is open– $89 for the marathon and $69 for the half marathon.
+Registration was– $89 for the marathon and $69 for the half marathon.

 Challenging in true Vermont tradition, expect elevation gains between 1400′ and 3550′ !